-Galleria Nazionale d’Arte Moderna e Contemporanea – Rome
+Galleria Nazionale d’Arte Moderna e Contemporanea, Rome

 History and building

-The Galleria Nazionale d’Arte Moderna e Contemporanea of Rome was founded in 1883 to celebrate the then recent unification of Italy.
-Initially housed in the Palazzo delle Esposizioni, in 1915, the gallery moved into the Fine Art Pavilion – built for the 1911 Rome International Art Fair after a design by architect Cesare Bazzani – close to the Villa Borghese and the National Etruscan Museum.
+The Galleria Nazionale d’Arte Moderna e Contemporanea of Rome was founded in 1883 to celebrate the then-recent unification of Italy.
+Initially housed in the Palazzo delle Esposizioni, in 1915 the gallery moved into the Fine Art Pavilion – built for the 1911 Rome International Art Fair after a design by architect Cesare Bazzani – close to the Villa Borghese and the National Etruscan Museum.

-With a view to create a “temple of the arts”, Bazzani designed a neoclassical building consisting of a monumental stairway, an entrance portico, a central structure and two side wings.
+With a view to creating a “temple of the arts”, Bazzani designed a neoclassical building consisting of a monumental stairway, an entrance portico, a central structure, and two side wings.
 Bazzani also adopted creative architectural solutions; for example, the generously-sized rooms of the pavilion are naturally lit from above by an array of skylights and provided with large glazed openings on all sides thus offering beautiful views towards open-air gardens and courtyards, and creating an unbroken visual relationship between interior and exterior space.

-The architectural complex of the museum currently encompasses, along with the older building, a back wing also designed by Bazzani in 1933, and a pavilion, unfortunately still uncompleted, designed by Luigi Cosenza in 1973 to accommodate the museum’s collection of contemporary art.
+The architectural complex of the museum currently comprises, along with the older building, a back wing also designed by Bazzani in 1933, and a pavilion, unfortunately still uncompleted, designed by Luigi Cosenza in 1973 to accommodate the museum’s collection of contemporary art.

 Collection and semi-permanent exhibition

 The art collection of Rome’s Galleria Nazionale d’Arte Moderna e Contemporanea, one of the largest in Europe, consists of about 4,000 paintings and sculptures, as well as 13,000 works on paper, dating from the early 19th to late 20th century.